parkermac/LO/extract/tef2/README.md

 This code also allows you to gather time series of tracer content in the segments between sections, and use these to create tracer budgets for different volumes.

-For a complete description please see: MacCready, P. (2011).
+For a complete description of TEF and its calculation please see:
+- MacCready, P. (2011).
 Calculating Estuarine Exchange Flow Using Isohaline Coordinates.
-Journal of Physical Oceanography, 41, 1116-1124. doi:10.1175/2011JPO4517.1
+Journal of Physical Oceanography, 41, 1116-1124. doi:10.1175/2011JPO4517.1 [Describes the concept and its application to the Columbia River]
+- Lorenz, M., Klingbeil, K., MacCready, P., & Burchard, H. (2019).
+Numerical issues of the Total Exchange Flow (TEF) analysis framework for quantifying estuarine circulation.
+Ocean Science Discussions, 15, 601-614. doi:10.5194/os-2018-147 [Describes an important improvement to the calculation method, one that is implemented in this code.]

 ---